Horní Bludovice: Geography

 Horní Bludovice is located about 3 km west of Karviná and 12 km east of Ostrava, in the historical region of Cieszyn Silesia.
-The municipality lies mostly in the Moravian-Silesian Foothills, but Prostřední Bludovice extends into the Ostrava Basin lowland.
+The municipality lies mostly in the Moravian-Silesian Foothills, but Prostřední Bludovice extends into the Ostrava Basin.
 The highest point is the hill Kohout at 331 m above sea level.
 The Lučina River flows through the municipality.

 History

 The village of Bludovice (which was later known as Dolní Bludovice) was first mentioned in 1335.
 The division to Horní and Dolní Bludovice (Lower and Upper Bludovice) developed in the 15th century.

 Politically the village belonged then to the Duchy of Teschen within the Kingdom of Bohemia, which after 1526 became part of the Habsburg monarchy.